Rust-GPU/Rust-CUDA/crates/optix/src/introduction.md

 Called when a traced ray misses all scene geometry.
 See “Constructing a path tracer”.

-### Ezception
+### Exception
-Ezception handler, invoked for conditions such as stack overflow and other errors.
+Exception handler, invoked for conditions such as stack overflow and other errors.
-See “Ezceptions”.
+See “Exceptions”.

 ### Direct callables
 Similar to a regular CUDA function call, direct callables are called immediately.
 See “Callables”.

 ### Continuation callables
-Unlike direct callables, continuation callables are ezecuted by the scheduler.
+Unlike direct callables, continuation callables are executed by the scheduler.
 See “Callables”.

 The ray-tracing “pipeline” is based on the interconnected calling structure of